 Snov.io, for example, offers a versatile CRM functionality that can help find, verify, manage, reach out to, and convert leads within one platform.
 With a quick onboarding process, you’ll get free access to business prospects and their email addresses in amounts that fit your small business scale.

-You’ll be able to scrape emails from websites or social media based on the job, location, and some other criteria to help you reach prospects effectively.
+You’ll be able to find emails on websites or social media based on the job, location, and some other criteria to help you reach prospects effectively.
 Then you can verify if the emails you’ve found are valid.

 You can come across tons of other СRMs on the market.
 However, not all provide opportunities to quickly find leads’ emails and free options for small-scale businesses as Snov.io does.